en_USEnglish

 While Ethereum 1.0 uses a consensus mechanism known as proof-of-work (PoW), Ethereum 2.0 will use a proof-of-stake (PoS) mechanism.

 Proof-of-stake is a consensus algorithm that replaces the proof-of-work consensus algorithm.
-In the proof-of-work model, miners use their processing power to verify transactions, but in the proof-of-stake model, miners use their processing power to verify transactions. users bring their own pieces into play.
+In the proof-of-work model, miners use their processing power to verify transactions, but in the proof-of-stake model, users stake their own coins.

-Ethereum requires decentralized validation of transactions.
-Ethereum, like other crypto-currencies such as bitcoin, currently uses a proof-of-work consensus mechanism.
-This means that miners use the processing power of a machine to solve complex mathematical puzzles and verify new transactions.
-The first miner to solve a puzzle adds a new transaction to the record of all the transactions that make up the blockchain.
-He or she is then rewarded with the crypto-currency network.
-However, this process can be very energy-intensive, as the processing power used by miners who haven't solved the puzzle is wasted.
-Proof-of-stake means that, instead of relying on miners, individual users can invest their own coins and become validators.
+In Ethereum, it is necessary to validate transactions in a decentralized manner.
+Ethereum, like other cryptocurrencies such as Bitcoin, currently uses a proof-of-work consensus mechanism.
+This means that miners use a machine's processing power to solve complex mathematical puzzles and verify new transactions.
+The first miner to solve a puzzle adds a new transaction to the record of all transactions that make up the blockchain.
+They are then rewarded with the crypto-currency native to the network.
+However, this process can be very energy-intensive because the processing power used by miners who have not solved the puzzle is wasted.
+Proof-of-stake means that instead of relying on miners, individual users can stake their own coins and become validators.

 The benefits of Ethereum 2.0